 This portal makes publicly available innovative data on internet and broadband use, particularly at the subnational level, where many policy initiatives are taking place, and where there has been a shortage of reliable and comparable data on broadband, mobile and Internet use by individuals and organizations.
 Through this portal, we are making available to researchers and policymakers several new types of data, along with graphics and maps to visualize trends and comparisons.

-The state, county, metro and city data posted here offer unique data over time, from 1997 to 2014.
-Through the use of multilevel models, estimates were created for these subnational geographies based on large-sample surveys of the U.S. Bureau of the Census – the Current Population Survey Internet Supplement (1997-2012) and the American Community Survey (2013-2014).
+The state, county, metro and city data posted here offer unique data over time, from 1997 to 2016.
+Through the use of multilevel models, estimates were created for these subnational geographies based on large-sample surveys of the U.S. Bureau of the Census – the Current Population Survey Internet Supplement (1997-2012) and the American Community Survey (2013-2014) for all geographies here.
+County maps for the 2017 American Community Survey Data released in December 2018 have been added, and we will be updating the portal with the tract-level data from the American Community Survey.
 This state, county, metro and city data are also available at the Broadband Use Dataverse hosted by Harvard Dataverse.

 In addition to the above data, this project also supported three small grants for demonstration projects on subnational broadband use (discussed below).
 This included multilevel estimates of activities online for counties and metropolitan areas; content analysis of Spanish language access for city and county government websites; and scraping of social media websites for police departments in five communities.

 - Prior to 2013, estimates of Internet use from the Census were available only at the national and state level .
 The estimates here fill this gap, showing substantial variation by place over time.